-- Have information available at the meeting to give to parents about ADHD and ADHD parent interventions.
-Some types of information that parents may want are a checklist of ADHD signs and symptoms and interventions--medications and alternative therapies.
-Ask the school counselor to help you gather this material before the parent teacher conferences.
+- Have information available at the meeting to give to parents about possible parent interventions.
+Some types of information that parents may want include a checklist of signs, symptoms and interventions--medications and alternative therapies.
+Ask the school counselor to help you gather this material before the parent-teacher conferences.

 - slide 3 of 4

 You may want to follow up with parents if a second meeting was not scheduled.
 You could do this with a quick phone call or an email, whichever form of communication the parents prefer.
 During the follow-up, you will want to:

 - Find out if parents are planning to or have taken the child to the doctor after the discussion at the parent teacher conferences

 - Answer any more questions the parents have about students with ADHD symptoms and ADHD parent interventions

 - Offer your encouragement and support for the student and his family

 - Remind parents you are available to answer questions and fill out questionnaires from the doctor.

 The writer has utilized her personal experience as a 3rd, 4th, and 5th grade teacher